thanos-io/thanos/docs/quick-tutorial.md

 #### Deduplicating Data from Prometheus HA pairs

-The Query component is also capable of deduplicating data collected from Prometheus HA pairs.
+The Querier component is also capable of deduplicating data collected from Prometheus HA pairs.
 This requires configuring Prometheus's `global.external_labels` configuration block to identify the role of a given Prometheus instance.

 A typical choice is simply the label name "replica" while letting the value be whatever you wish.
 For example, you might set up the following in Prometheus's configuration file: